Phantom of Inferno: Characters

-A young girl that tried to hire Zwei, thinking he was a killer for justice, by using money she had unknowingly stolen from Inferno.
-Zwei tries to hide her from Inferno but is unsuccessful and in a move to save her life asks that she becomes his assistant as he had been to Ein.
-After an attempt on his life, Zwei took her for dead and was forced to leave America to go into hiding.
-Cal believed that she had been left behind by Zwei and was manipulated by an exonerated Scythe, who turned her beliefs into full hatred for Zwei and trained her as his third assassin, Drei.
-Her clothing and situation-teenaged girl trying to hire an assassin to avenge her murdered sibling, beginning to fall in love with said assassin, and learning the art of killing herself-are very similar to those of the character Mathilda from the film Léon.
-In the anime she is a fan of old films.
-Her method of dueling, waiting until the music from the pocket-watch Reiji gave her has stopped, is a reference to For a Few Dollars More.
+A young girl who tries to hire Zwei, believing him to be a killer for justice, using money she had unknowingly stolen from Inferno.
+Zwei tries to hide her from Inferno but is unsuccessful and, in an attempt to save her life, asks her to become his assistant as he had been to Ein.
+After an attempt on his life, Zwei believes her to be dead and is forced to leave America and go into hiding.
+Cal believes that she was abandoned by Zwei and is manipulated by an exonerated Scythe, who turns her feelings into hatred for Zwei and trains her as his third assassin, Drei.
+Her clothing and situation—a teenage girl trying to hire an assassin to avenge her murdered sibling, beginning to fall in love with the assassin, and learning the art of killing herself—are very similar to those of the character Mathilda from the film Léon.
+In the anime, she is a fan of old films.
+Her method of dueling, in which she waits until the music from the pocket watch Reiji gave her has stopped, is a reference to For a Few Dollars More.